-Asthma flare-ups (also called "asthma attacks") can be dangerous, so if your child has them often and uses rescue medication more than a couple of times a week, talk to your doctor.
+Asthma flare-ups (also called "asthma attacks") can be dangerous, so if your child has them often and uses quick-relief medicine (also called rescue or fast-acting medicine) more than a couple of times a week, talk to your doctor.
 It's possible that your child's asthma action plan needs to be adjusted.

 The severity and duration of asthma flare-ups vary from person to person and even from attack to attack.
 They might happen without warning, with sudden coughing, shortness of breath, and wheezing.
 But because people with asthma have inflamed airways that worsen with gradual exposure to triggers, flare-ups can also build up over time, especially in those whose asthma isn't well controlled.